Crock Pot Baked Beans

 Recipe Success Tips

-Expert Tip – Add a tablespoon of apple cider vinegar in the last 30 minutes of cooking.
-The acid brightens all the flavors without adding detectable sourness, the same way a squeeze of lemon finishes a dish.
-This is what separates good beans from memorable beans.
+Expert Tip – Add a tablespoon of apple cider vinegar during the last 30 minutes of cooking.
+The acid brightens all the flavors without adding any detectable sourness, the same way a squeeze of lemon finishes a dish.
+This is the difference between good crock pot beans with bacon and the ones people ask you to bring every time.

 Commonly Asked Questions